-- 3.6.16 The purpose of the section is to ensure that payments are not made on a photocopied or faxed invoice, statement or other document other than the formal invoice. - 3.6.17 In order to ensure that orders and related invoices are examined, verified and certified prior to authorisation for payment, evidence of these checks must be entered into the official Council Grid Stamp that should be stamped on all invoices received until such time when the Council implements an electronic invoice authorisation system and all payments will be authorised online through a workflow process.
-The officer certifying an account must be satisfied that: - - (i) The official ordering procedure outlined in Section A 3.6.1 to 3.6.9 has been observed and Procurement Rules followed; - (ii) The work, goods or services to which the account relates, have been received, carried out, examined and approved;

-- (iii) To ensure that payment is not made unless a proper VAT invoice has been received and that the prices, calculations, trade discounts, other allowances, credits and VAT are correct; - (iv) The relevant expenditure has been properly incurred and is within the relevant budget provision.
+- 3.6.16 To ensure that payments are not made on a photocopied or faxed invoice, statement or other document other than the formal invoice. - 3.6.17 To ensure that orders and related invoices are examined, verified and certified prior to authorisation for payment.
+Evidence of these checks must be entered into the official Council Grid Stamp that should be stamped on all invoices received.
+Certification can either be in manuscript or by computer password, by or on behalf of the budget holder.
+The officer certifying an account must be satisfied that: - - (i) The official ordering procedure outlined in Section A 3.6.1 to 3.6.9 has been observed and Procurement Rules followed; - (ii) The work, goods or services to which the account relates, have been received, carried out, examined and approved; - (iii) To ensure that payment is not made unless a proper VAT invoice has been received and that the prices, calculations, trade discounts, other allowances, credits and VAT are correct; - (iv) The relevant expenditure has been properly incurred and is within the relevant budget provision.
 Please read the Revenue Budget Changes procedure guide on budgetary control and virement.
-This can be found on the intranet. - (v) The invoice is correctly coded and that appropriate entries will be made in accounting records.
-It is not necessary to code the invoice when an order has been raised. - (vi) Appropriate entries have been made in inventories, stores records or stock books as required; - (vii) The account has not been previously passed for payment and is a proper liability of the Council; and - (viii) The invoice submitted is an official supplier invoice.
+This can be found on the intranet. - (v) The invoice is correctly coded and that appropriate entries will be made in accounting records - Appropriate entries have been made in inventories, stores records or stock books as required; - (vii) The account has not been previously passed for payment and is a proper liability of the Council; and - (viii) The invoice submitted is an official supplier invoice.
 Limited exceptions to this requirement include periodic recurring payments, contract payments and any other exceptions specifically approved by the Strategic Director of Finance, Policy and Governance. - 3.6.18 Officers must comply with the advice and instructions provided in the Purchase Ledger Purchase Ordering Training Notes.